josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👹_Fork_Behaviour_Containment/👾_reduced_integrity_checks_downstream.md

 ## Observed Behaviour

-- During save/commit attempts (see related [theory and commit report](./👾 _fork_anomaly_hypothesis_XYZ_2025-09-09.md), the system blocked or mutated filenames at the security boundary.
+- During save/commit attempts (see related [⚠️ Fork Anomaly Hypothesis — X, Y, Z](./⚠️_fork_anomaly_hypothesis_XYZ_2025-09-09.md)), the system blocked or mutated filenames at the security boundary.
 - However, once the barrier was passed, downstream handling of records appeared to accept changes with **reduced integrity checks**.
 - This suggests that **internal layers are softer than the access perimeter**: after validation, edits and re-bindings may occur without the same level of audit or resistance.